Maxew42/maxew42.github.io/_posts/2022-02-08-Deep-Learning-Local-Minimum-en.md

 ---

-The spectacular successes of Deep Learning make it appear to many as a Swiss Army knife capable of everything.
-In reality, it remains today a powerful but highly specialized tool.
-Simple seeming tasks are not accessible to the most powerful models and the problem of generalization is still significant.
+The spectacular success of Deep Learning makes it appear to many as a Swiss Army knife capable of anything.
+In reality, it remains a powerful but highly specialized tool.
+Seemingly simple tasks are not accessible to the most powerful models and the problem of generalization is still significant.
 Is Deep Learning converging towards a local minimum, far from an optimal solution embodied by biological neural networks?

 <details>